asubbaswamy-fda/AFISP/README.md

-# AFISP
+# AFISP: Software to identify patient characteristics and data acquisition parameters associated with high error rates in predictive AI/ML models

-This repository contains code for the submission of the manuscript titled "A Data-Driven Framework for Identifying Patient Subgroups on Which an AI/Machine Learning Model May Underperform".
-The manuscript describes an Algorithmic Framework for Identifying Subgroups with potential Performance disparities (AFISP), which allows users to probe a trained machine learning or AI model for subgroups on which it underperforms.
+This repository contains code for the Regulatory Science Tool titled AFISP.
+The tool allows users to probe a trained machine learning (ML) or AI model for subgroups on which it underperforms.

 # Installation